-One morning in Budapest during the autumn of 1944, an unknown official in charge of deporting Hungarian Jews to Auschwitz sent back all the women accompanied by children.
+One morning in Budapest during the autumn of 1944, an unknown official in charge of transporting Hungarian Jews sent back all the women accompanied by children.
 My Mother, Leona Grunwald, was one of those women and I was a tiny baby in her arms.

 I have no means of knowing who that official was and what his motives were for what he did.
-I cannot know his name or his fate, but it is chilling to think that but for his actions, on arrival at Auschwitz, I would have been tossed into the fires with other babies – murdered before I was aware of life.
-His actions helped both of us to survive the Holocaust.
+I cannot know his name or his fate, nor what our destination would have been, but it is chilling to think that but for his actions I would in all probability have been murdered before I was aware of life.

 My Father, Philipp Grunwald, was taken away by the Hungarian Fascists in 1943 and like all the other Hungarian Jewish men sent to the Russian front had a truly dreadful time.
 Unlike many, he came back to Budapest in March 1945 and saw me for the first time – I was nine months old.
 My parents managed to leave Hungary in 1946 and we arrived in England in May 1947.
 My Father was very embittered and wouldn’t have more children – he said it wasn’t a world to bring children into.
 In 1955 when his business failed, he committed suicide – I was 10.

 I have lived with these facts all my adult life and knowing the impact of the Holocaust on our lives I tended to avoid the subject.
 If something came up on the TV I turned it off and I deliberately avoided reading about it.
 The only time I deviated was during the Eichmann Trial in 1961 when I was 17.
 I came home from school every day to read the detailed reports in the newspaper.
 However, I have no recollection of discussing it with my Mother although we may have done.